-Ng, a former England restaurant owner, visits Hong Kong to settle some differences with his cousin.
-Meanwhile, a group of other cousins intervene to make ends meet and attempts to inherit Ng's wealth.
-However, fear amounts when one of the cousins discovers that Ng died in a drowning accident in England months before.
-In addition, Ng is courting their roommate, who mysteriously returns to their home after a 6-month absence.
+Ng, a former England restaurant owner, visits Hong Kong to settle some differences with his cousin, Ma.
+Meanwhile, a group of other cousins intervenes to make ends meet and attempts to inherit Ng's wealth.
+However, fear mounts when one of the cousins discovers that Ng died in a drowning accident in England days before his arrival.
+In addition, Ng is courting their roommate, Rose Wong, who mysteriously returns to their home after a six-month absence.
 Written by

 I grew up watching Hong Kong movies, most in the comedy and ghost genre, and this film features a good dose of both.